stevetab03/powerbi-dax-patterns/demo/README.md

 > *The gap between WTI futures prices and spot prices must converge
 > to zero at contract expiration — that is a contractual obligation.
 > How does the structure of that convergence change as expiration
-> approaches, and how did the 2022 Ukraine invasion and 2026 Strait
+> approaches, and how do geopolitical shocks distort it?*
-> of Hormuz closure distort it?*

-Each dashboard page directly exercises one or more of the documented patterns against this question.
+Each dashboard page directly exercises one or more of the documented DAX patterns against this question, using a data model and measure architecture that mirrors what would be deployed in a production enterprise FP&A environment.

 ---